Korean shamanism: rr rites

-The central ritual of the rr is called rr.
-These are large-scale rites, characterised by rhythmic movements, songs, oracles and prayers.
-They are the only rituals in traditional Korean religion believed to give supernatural entities the ability to speak directly to humans, and are meant to create welfare, promoting commitment between supernatural beings and humankind.
-The purpose of a rr is to get the supernatural beings to communicate, expressing what it is that they want and why they are angry.
-There is regional diversity in the styles of rr, although some rr mix these different styles, with each rr displaying features unique to its particular circumstances.
-Central to rr rituals is a reciprocal transaction between humans and supernatural entities.
-These rituals are typically performance-focused, rather than being rooted in a prescribed liturgy, and can last for up to several days.
+The rr's central ritual is called rr.
+These are large-scale rites, sometimes lasting up to several days, and are characterised by rhythmic movements, songs, oracles and prayers.
+Rather than being rooted in a prescribed liturgy, they are usually performance-focused.
+The only rituals in traditional Korean religion believed to give supernatural entities the ability to speak directly to humans, they accord central importance to a reciprocal transaction between humans and supernatural beings.
+The purpose of a rr is to get the supernatural beings to communicate, expressing what they want and why they are angry.

-A rr is sponsored for a specific purpose.
-A rr may be arranged due to an illness, domestic quarrel, or financial loss.
+There is regional diversity in the styles of rr, although some rr mix different styles, with each rr displaying features unique to its particular circumstances.
+Each rr is sponsored for a specific purpose, often in response to a client's illness, domestic quarrel, or financial loss.
 It might be undertaken to propitiate the spirit of a deceased family member, or to increase prosperity and good fortune; in the 21st century, it has become increasingly common to sponsor a rr to mark a new financial venture, such as the opening of a mall or an office building.
 As well as being performed for clients, the rr will sometimes perform these rituals for their own personal reasons; in the 1990s, for instance, the prominent rr Kim Kŭm-hwa performed a rr for Korean reunification.